vergoh/vnstat/README.md

   * only daemon is being compiled
   * alpha version with minimal working daemon implementation
     * many sanity checks are missing or disabled
+    * some daemon related configuration options aren't active
-  * don't even try with a user that has write access to any vnStat 1.x database files
+  * don't try with a user that has write access to any vnStat 1.x database files
+    * just to be on the safe side

 ##### Done